iltar/blog-articles/drafts/what-are-bundles-in-symfony.md

 definitions and routes; for example my Invoice links to a Contract, this means that my InvoicingBundle has a hard dependency on the ContractBundle as the routes are now known.

-## The AppBundle
+### The AppBundle
-Introducing the AppBundleTo solved this dependency problem.
+Introducing the AppBundle to solve this dependency problem.
 This meant that instead of splitting bundles by domain, the AppBundle contains this split and recommends Resources to be added to `app/Resources/` instead of having them in the bundle.
 This solved the problem of having too many bundles in your application, but what about vendor bundles?